mbakr99/unsupervised-fault-discovery/README.md

 -  Differentiate between faults
 -  Find out which process variables relate the most to each discovered fault type

 The proposed work is tested on the Tennessee Eastman Process (TEP).
-A [Jupyter notebook]
+The full analysis is provided in this [Jupyter notebook](https://github.com/mbakr99/unsupervised-fault-discovery/blob/e5830f0c26041d850854d53189ec85d23f97779b/FCT_6.ipynb).
+This file provides a high-level description of the method.
+It also provides a discussion and interpretation of the results.

 ## Detect Faults:
-The proposed work relies on capturing the
+The proposed work relies on capturing the behavior of the process during NOC.
+This is done using two probabilistic models that capture two aspects of the NOC behavior.
+First, a temporal probabilistic model is used to capture the temporal relation between consecutive process measurements.
+This model reports a fault when the NOC temporal behavior is violated.
+The second is a static distribution to capture the correlation and the range information of the process variables during NOC.
+This model is concerned with how a single observation fits the trend learned from the NOC data.
+It reports a fault when a the NOC static characteristics are violated.

+### Temporal